crowdsecurity/cs-standalone-php-bouncer/docs/USER_GUIDE.md

 - `fallback_remediation`: Select from `bypass` (minimum remediation), `captcha` or `ban` (maximum remediation).
 Default to 'captcha'.
 Handle unknown remediations as.

 - `appsec_fallback_remediation`: Select from `bypass` (minimum remediation), `captcha` (recommended) or `ban` (maximum remediation).
   Default to 'captcha'.
 Will be used as remediation in case of AppSec failure (timeout).

+- `appsec_max_body_size_kb`: Maximum body size in KB to send to AppSec.
+Default to 1024 KB.
+  If exceeded, the action defined by the `appsec_body_size_exceeded_action` setting below will be applied.

+- `appsec_body_size_exceeded_action`: Action to take when the request body size exceeds the maximum size defined by the `appsec_max_body_size_kb` setting above.

+  Possible values are:

+  - `headers_only` (recommended and default value): only the headers of the original request are forwarded to AppSec, not the body.
+  - `allow` (not recommended): the request is considered as safe and a bypass remediation is returned, without calling AppSec.
+  - `block`: the request is considered as malicious and a ban remediation is returned, without calling AppSec.

 - `trust_ip_forward_array`:  If you use a CDN, a reverse proxy or a load balancer, set an array of IPs.
 For other IPs, the bouncer will not trust the X-Forwarded-For header.